TimMct/web_app1/readMe.md

 ## ProBook : where professionals meet

-This repo contains a web app named Probook, because it's inspired from FaceBook, but it's not the same thing (it doesn't have all the responsibilities).
+This repo contains a web app named Probook, because it's inspired from social-media apps (especially FaceBook), but it doesn't have all the services.
+"Pro" comes from the fact that professionals can meet here and by professionals I mean those people who have 3 kinds of profession: Engineer, Medic & Teacher.
+I arrived to this concept thinking about the most important professions of our world.
+Those who invent and solve problem are engineers.
+Those who heal people are medics.
+Those who help people (children/youngsters) to grow in knowledge are teachers.

-There are 3 kinds of user categorised by their job: engineers, medics and teachers.
+So there are 3 kinds of user, determined by their profession.
 Each user can add another user as friend.
 Also, they can add pictures and like other pictures.
 If a user has a picture liked by someone else then that user will be notified.

 Design patterns:
 * factory is used to make 3 kinds of user for the app.